 - Click Collection at the top left of the window to view a list of available data collectors.

-- Select the collector to which you want to add a field with a custom key-value pair.
+- Select the collector to which you want to add a custom key-value pair.
 In our example, we selected the Falco collector.

 The Edit Collector dialog appears.